NIOSH Respirator Testing & Filtration Material Testing

 NIOSH provides certification for respirators as per 42 CFR part 84 regulations.
 The National Personal Protective Technology Laboratory (NPPTL), a division within NIOSH, is entitled to work in the field of Personal Protective Equipment (PPE).
 The NPPTL tests the respirator samples to evaluate their performance to see if they meet filtration standards.

-Prior to applying for NIOSH certification, respirators must undergo pre-certification testing at a private testing labs (such as 4C Air) to ensure the respirator meets performance characteristics that comply with the NIOSH minimum 42 CFR part 84 requirements.
+Prior to applying for NIOSH certification, respirators must undergo pre-submission testing by the applicant or third party laboratory (such as 4C Air) to ensure the respirator meets performance characteristics that comply with the NIOSH minimum 42 CFR part 84 requirements.
 After pre-certification, the process is as follows:

 - Request a Manufacturer’s Questionnaire from RecordsRoom@cdc.gov.